 greater than its native height by adding a rigid component (its a box layout) of

 a fixed size (e.g., 25 pixels).
 Again, a kludge, and this one might not work.

 Ideas, or suggestions on how to get JMenuBar.getSize() to work?

-#2 Updated by Matthew Brooke about 17 years ago
+#2 Updated by Matthew Brooke over 17 years ago